IamCharlie24/Manual-Testing-Project/Final Project/README.md

 The testing process will be executed based on the above requirements for the ***Account System***.
 The following test conditions were found:

--  Verify if a user can login in with a valid username and incorrect password.
+-Verify if a user can login in with a valid username and incorrect password.

--  Verify if the user can successfully receive an Email Verification after resetting password.
+-Verify if the user can successfully receive an Email Verification after resetting password.

--  Verify if a user can login without filing the username and passwords fields.
+-Verify if a user can login without filing the username and passwords fields.

--  Verify Successful Security Question Verification for Account Recovery.
+-Verify Successful Security Question Verification for Account Recovery.

--  Verify if a user can login with an incorrect CAPTCHA verification.
+-Verify if a user can login with an incorrect CAPTCHA verification.

--  Verify Invalid Email Adress for Account Recovery.
+-Verify Invalid Email Adress for Account Recovery.

--  Verify Incorrect Security Question Answers for Account Recovery.
+-Verify Incorrect Security Question Answers for Account Recovery.

--  Verify if a user can login with a successful CAPTCHA verification.
+-Verify if a user can login with a successful CAPTCHA verification.

--  Verify if a user can login after reloading/refreshing the CAPTCHA.
+-Verify if a user can login after reloading/refreshing the CAPTCHA.

--  Verify if a user can login in with a incorrect username and valid password.
+-Verify if a user can login in with a incorrect username and valid password.

 **1.4 Test Design**